 Several modules incorporate algorithms that yield these discontinuous results.
-For example, the international module outputs a set of crude oil supply curves and petroleum product import supply curves as discrete step functions.
-The PMM, which includes these step curves in its linear program to represent refinery operations, solves for fuel prices and refinery fuel demands to minimize costs.
+For example, the international module outputs a set of crude oil supply curves and petroleum product import supply curves which PMM translates to step curves for input to a linear program, representing refinery operations and solving for fuel prices and refinery fuel demands to minimize costs.
 This type of approach yields discontinuous petroleum pricing and fuel demands.
-The electricity fuel dispatch (EFD) submodule is also implemented as a linear program and contains discontinuities due to the discrete nature of the merit-order plant dispatch.
+The electricity fuel dispatch (EFD) submodule is also implemented as a linear program and contains discontinuities due to the nature of the merit-order plant dispatch.
 The coal distribution model is also a linear program.
 Thus, each of these models introduces discontinuities into the NEMS solution process.